-Baptist Health Paducah is accepting applicants now for the fall semester of its accredited chaplain program.
+Baptist Health Paducah is accepting applicants now for the spring 2015 semester of its Association for Clinical Pastoral Education (ACPE) accredited chaplain program.

 James Wright, director of pastoral care, said the program is open to people who seek board certification as professional chaplains, as well as clergy who wish to enhance their pastoral skills, ministry students who need clinical hours in their formal studies and qualified lay staff who wish to assist in pastoral care.

 To complete the program, accepted students must complete 1600 hours of training over four semesters.
 Each semester includes a minimum of 400 hours, including at least 100 hours of supervised instruction and 300 hours of clinical ministry.